MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

 1. Import the solution containing only the custom connector.

+1. Upload the solution and begin the import process.

 1. Create the connection to your external endpoint:

       - If your endpoint is not secured, select **Create**.